eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - the Wallet Unit implements secure authentication and electronic signature or an electronic seal invocation capability as a part of a local QSCD or a remote QSCD managed by a QTSP.

 In figure 1 the QESRC Service Provider can be the remote QSCD.
 As part of the ecosystem, the use of common interfaces and protocols for provisioning Qualified Electronic Signatures and Seals will create a unified European market for QTSP offering remote signature services.
-European citizens will be able to choose any QTSP without worrying about technical interoperability between them and this will enhance competition and create better QTSP services.
+European citizens will be able to choose any QTSP without worrying about technical interoperability between them and this will enhance competition.

 Besides Qualified Electronic Signatures and Seals, also Non-Qualified Electronic Signatures or Seal Providers can exist.
 However, Non-Qualified Electronic Signature/ Seal Providers are out of scope of the ARF.